yargnad/The-Lyceum/PNEUMA_ARCHITECTURE.md

 * **Method 1: Agent-Level (Inter-Node / WAN)**
     * **Used For:** Communication between houses, neighborhoods, or across the Backbone.
     * **Data:** Pure Text.
-    * **Why:** Avoids the "all-to-all" communication bottleneck that cripples standard distributed AI over slower links.

 * **Method 2: Petals-Style (Intra-Cluster / LAN)**
     * **Used For:** Splitting a massive model across multiple devices *within the same house* (e.g., splitting a 70B model across The Whetstone and three laptops).
     * **Data:** Tensor Activations (Heavier).
-    * **Why:** High-speed local LAN allows for splitting the "layers" of a model for maximum horsepower.

-## 5. Resilience and Privacy
+## 5. Resilience and Reputation

-* **Skill Taxonomy:** The network maintains a shared, versioned ontology of skills (e.g., `[Code]`, `[Medical]`, `[Math]`) to ensure consistent routing.
+* **Skill Taxonomy & Benchmarks:** The network maintains a versioned ontology of skills.
+Guardians must pass automated benchmark suites (available in the `/benchmarks` repo directory) to claim a skill (e.g., passing unit tests for `[Code]`).
-* **Dynamic Reputation:** Guardians are periodically benchmarked on their claimed skills.
-The Pneuma Vault maintains a reputation score for each node, ensuring high-quality experts are prioritized.
+* **Dynamic Reputation:** The Pneuma Vault tracks success rates.
+High-reputation nodes are prioritized during routing.
-* **No Single Point of Failure:** If the neighbor's `[Code]` node goes offline, the Gating Network simply routes the request to the next nearest Guardian with that skill.
-* **Cached States:** To handle network jitter, intermediate states of the "thought" are cached locally.
-If a link drops, the thought can resume via a different path.
+* **Cached States:** Intermediate debate states are cached locally by the Moderator using an **LRU policy (10-minute TTL)** and are **encrypted at rest**.
+This allows resuming a thought if a link drops.

+## 6. Security and Privacy

+* **Query Privacy:**
+    * **Moderator-Side Encryption:** Queries are encrypted end-to-end between the user's Moderator and the selected Guardian using mesh-wide shared keys or per-session ephemeral keys.
+Layer 3 operators cannot read the traffic.
+    * **Minimal Disclosure:** Guardians initially see only skill tags (e.g., `[Code]`).
+They do not receive the full prompt until they acknowledge participation, preventing passive eavesdropping.